Vasu10134/learning-journey/React.md

 ```

 ## Props
-properties sent from parent to child
+- properties sent from parent to child
-Used to pass data between components
+- Used to pass data between components
-Props control what a component displays
+- props control what a component displays

 ```bash
 function Welcome(props) {